datascape/home/phases/air-electric.md

 <br><br>
 <a href="../elevations/img/4-levels.jpg"><img src="../elevations/img/4-levels.jpg" style="width:100%; max-width: 1200px"></a>

-## Tankless Water Heaters

-2 Tankless - One by laundry machine, one in basement by kitchen

-<a href="https://www.facebook.com/watch/live/?v=10160036402400436&ref=watch_permalink">Amy</a> presents a Rinnai Sensei tankless water heater, newer than Navien.

-Tank in the upstairs kitchen will be moved into the attic above north bathroom.
 <!--
 <a href="http://www.marathonheaters.com/cons_specs.html">Rheem's Marathon Water Heater</a> - "The most durable electric water heater" - Under stairs
 -->